-Your doctor’s office should give you an appointment schedule after they call Knapp Medical Center and make the appointment for you.
-The written appointment schedule will include the date, time, location within the hospital, procedure to be done and the preparations you need to make before you arrive for your appointment.
+Outpatient Services – Your doctor’s office should give you an appointment scheduled after they call Knapp Medical Center and make the appointment for you.
+The written appointment schedule will include the date, time, location within the hospital, the procedure to be done, and the preparations you need to make before you arrive for your appointment.

 - Please bring all of your medicines with you